senzing-garage/docker-compose-demo/resources/postgresql-kafka-multi-node/README.md

 1. To set up these "mock" services and data, follow steps in [mocks](mocks/).

-### Loading Senzing Model via Senzing Engine
+### Loading Senzing Model

-Once source records are available in Kafka, "stream-loaders" are deployed to read from the Kafka Topic and send to the Senzing engine.
+Once source records are available in Kafka, "stream-loaders" are deployed to read from the Kafka Topic and send to the Senzing Engine which manages the Senzing Model.

-1. To create the set of stream-loaders,follow steps in [loader](loader/)
+1. To create the set of stream-loaders, follow steps in [loader](loader/).

-### Deploying Senzing API Server
+### Querying Senzing Model

 The Senzing Model can be queried via a RESTful HTTP API delivered by the Senzing API Server.

-1. To create the set of senzing-api-server,follow steps in [api](api/)
+1. To create the set of senzing-api-servers, follow steps in [api](api/).